 I first saw The Great Wave off Kanagawa by Katasushika Hokusai (1760–1849) ten years ago during his first retrospective in Europe at Berlin’s Martin-Gropius-Bau.
 I had to line up early on closing day to see an exhibition that was always packed.
 I saw the print again this year at the Metropolitan Museum of Art in New York.
 Unlike my first encounter with the work, I didn’t plan to see it and there was no line to enter the gallery.
 During the intervening years, a great deal had changed.
-Not only in the habit of museum-going [am curious what you mean by this], but generally, in the world, and also in my life.
-But whatever these changes might be, there are strangely enough similarities that remain between life now and life during Hokusai’s time. [am wondering how your experience of the print changed, if it did.]
+Not only in the habit of museum-going, but generally, in the world, and also in my life.
+But whatever these changes might be, there are strangely enough similarities that remain between life now and life during Hokusai’s time.

 The great Japanese printmaker chronicled life in Japan during the Edo Period (1615-1868) and part of why his prints remain popular is their ability to remind audiences that someone from the past had similar experiences.
 The Thirty-six Views were made when Hokusai was in his 70s, both as a response to a domestic travel boom and as part of a personal obsession with Mount Fuji.
 Although he had a prosperous middle age, a series of setbacks—intermittent paralysis and the death of his second wife—left him in financial straits in his later years.
 In the Great Wave, the sea takes on the shape of an eagle’s talons about to devour the men clumped on one end of their kayaks.
 Mt.
 Fuji is a small figure in the middle of the composition, a perfect cone that punctuates the horizon, symbolizing serenity that contrasts with the chaos in the foreground.
 It was this work that secured Hokusai’s international fame and is said to have inspired Debussy’s La Mer and Rilke’s Der Berg.